dimitrasykeridi/Predicting-the-City-Cycle-in-Fuel-Consumption/README.md

 The model became more balanced, with better performance in terms of recall but a trade-off in overall accuracy and class 1 performance (recall dropped to 0.88).
 This process highlights how GridSearchCV optimization can fine-tune a model, leading to a more balanced result but with some trade-offs in performance.

+#### Summary of the project
+This project focused on successfully reframing a regression problem into classification.
+We preprocessed data effectively for machine learning and tested multiple models while fine-tuned the best performer.Provided a robust and scalable solution for predicting MPG categories, with the help of KNN which helped us
+The result of this project is a classification model that categorizes cars based on their fuel efficiency into three classes: high, medium, and low efficiency.
+The model uses various machine learning techniques, including XGBoost, to predict these classes based on features such as miles per gallon (mpg) and other relevant car attributes.

+### Key Outcomes

+#### Model Performance:

+Accuracy: The model achieved an overall accuracy of 82%, which indicates that the model's predictions are generally reliable.
+Class-specific Performance:
+High Efficiency (Class 1): The model performs well in identifying high-efficiency cars but can still improve in terms of precision, as some high-efficiency cars are misclassified.
+Medium Efficiency (Class 2): While the model is fairly good at identifying medium-efficiency cars, it misclassifies a significant portion (28%), suggesting room for improvement in distinguishing these cars.
+Low Efficiency (Class 3): The model shows strong performance with low-efficiency cars, achieving good precision and recall, with minimal misclassifications.

+#### Model Evaluation:

+Precision and Recall: The model strikes a balance between precision and recall across classes, but the performance can be improved in the medium-efficiency category, where recall (72%) is lower.
+F1-Score: The F1-scores for each class suggest that the model maintains a reasonable balance between precision and recall, but it could still be refined to better capture high and medium-efficiency cars.

+While the model demonstrates solid performance, particularly for low-efficiency cars, there is room for improvement in identifying high and medium-efficiency cars.
+With further refinement and optimization, particularly in the classification of medium-efficiency vehicles, the model can be a highly effective tool for making data-driven decisions about car fleet management based on fuel efficiency.

+### Practical Application:
+The fuel efficiency classification model provides valuable insights for businesses in the automotive and transportation sectors.
+Here’s how it can be applied:

+#### Fleet Optimization for Car Rentals: Car rental agencies can use the model to select cars with the best fuel efficiency, optimizing their fleet mix to meet customer demand while controlling costs.
+This helps businesses offer a range of vehicles while maintaining low fuel consumption.

+#### Environmental Sustainability: By selecting high-efficiency vehicles, businesses can reduce their carbon footprint and align with sustainability goals.
+This helps businesses stay environmentally responsible while enhancing their brand image among eco-conscious customers.

+#### Fuel Cost Optimization: Fuel efficiency directly impacts operating costs.
+By adopting the model, businesses can reduce fuel consumption, saving money on fuel expenses over time.
+This contributes to improved profitability and competitiveness.

+#### Consumer Insights:Companies can use the model to understand consumer preferences for fuel-efficient vehicles.
+This helps in marketing and targeting eco-conscious customers with the right options, improving customer satisfaction and loyalty.

+#### Data-Driven Strategy:The model provides a data-driven tool for fleet management and long-term planning.
+By considering fuel efficiency, businesses can adapt to changing market conditions, optimize costs, and stay ahead of industry trends.

+### The model empowers businesses to make smarter decisions in fleet management, reduce fuel costs, enhance sustainability, and improve customer satisfaction.
+It provides a competitive edge by optimizing fleet composition and supporting environmentally friendly business practices.